MicrosoftDocs/entra-docs/docs/id-protection/concept-identity-protection-risks.md

 #### Additional risk detected (user)

 Calculated in real-time or offline.
 This detection indicates that one of the premium detections was detected.
-Since the premium detections are visible only to Microsoft Entra ID P2 customers, they're titled "additional risk detected" for customers without Microsoft Entra ID P2 licenses.
+Since the premium detections are visible only to Microsoft Entra ID P2 customers, they're titled **Additional risk detected** for customers without Microsoft Entra ID P2 licenses.

 #### Leaked credentials